JIMOHMA/Inventory_System/README.md

-# Inventory Manager - An application use to store inventory data for just about any item.
-The database for
-# this application is a simple text file where all the inventories are stored and comma separated (similar to a csv file).
-# Using the Tkinter library, the image below it the initial view creeated when the applicatio is executed
+# Inventory Manager

 ## Description
-**( Readme for execution through the ***Terminal*** )**
+ An application use to store inventory data for just about any item.
+The database for this application is a simple text file where all the inventories are stored and comma separated (similar to a csv file).
+Using the Tkinter library, the image below it the initial view creeated when the applicatio is executed

 Two separate applications are developed for this iventory management system, one which is the ***Inventory_System.py*** and the other a ***Item.py*** program